15 Best Merida Mexico Beaches in the Yucatan Peninsula

 🚙💨 How to Get From Merida to Celestun

-You have three options: Merida to Celestun tour, car or bus.
+You have three options: 1) This Merida to Celestun tour, 2) drive your rental car, or 3) take the bus.
 In your rental car, this is an easy 90-minute drive by just taking Highway 281 right into Celestun.

-You also can also do a Celestun tour with departures from Merida — Check out some additional tour options below ⤵
+You also can also do a Celestun tour with departures from Merida — Check out the additional tour options below.

 Celestun buses depart from the Noreste Bus Station in Downtown Merida, usually every hour on the hour.
 Tickets are about $150 pesos ($7.50 USD) each way, and you can buy them right at the bus station.